Faculty and Staff Testing Resources: Spring Semester

 Before Getting a Screening Test

-Participants must refrain from eating, drinking, tooth brushing, mouth washing, gum chewing, vaping, and tobacco use for at least 30 minutes before submitting their saliva sample at the test location.
+Participants should refrain from eating, drinking, tooth brushing, mouth washing, gum chewing, vaping, and tobacco use for at least 30 minutes before submitting their saliva sample at the test location.
 This prevents contamination of their saliva sample.

 Participants should plan to be “hands-free” during the testing process.
 Storage of personal possessions will not be available.
 At testing sites, participants will enter through one location and exit at another location.